 Lake Tinaroo is a popular place for locals and visitors to get up to all kind of watersports, from kiteboarding to wakeboarding, paddleboarding to canoeing, or even fishing for a prize barramundi.
 And as there are no jellies, you don’t have to worry about being stung in the wet season.

-Or if you fancy paddleboarding, head to Pacific Watersports who lead sessions in a variety of locations in and around Cairns including at Lake Tineroo.
+Or if you fancy paddleboarding only, head to Pacific Watersports who lead sessions in a variety of locations in and around Cairns including Lake Tinaroo.

-Lined with flowers and heritage-listed houses, Yungaburra is a charming chocolate-box village that’s a popular stopping point for visitors.
-Whilst it’s usually lightly buzzing, it never get’s busy in the traditional sense.
-We first arrived on Christmas Day so it was a ghost town and everything was closed!
-But it was nice having the place to ourselves to take pictures- it’s the prettiest village I’ve visited in North Queensland.
+Whilst it’s usually lightly buzzing, I’ve never seen it busy.
+We first arrived on Christmas Day so everything was closed and it was like a ghost town, but it was nice having the place to ourselves to take pictures- it’s the prettiest village I’ve visited in North Queensland.

-There’s also a pleasant 5k hike that takes you through the creek with some historical remains and wildlife spotting opportunities.
+Another of my favourite activities here is the local 5k hike.
+It’s really peaceful and takes you through the creek where there’s some historical remains and wildlife spotting opportunities.
 Check out my post on great hikes in the Tablelands for more details.

 * * *

 I’m sure you’d agree that there’s plenty of things to see and do in the Atherton Tablelands.
 It’s such a special part of the country and so easily accessible from Cairns.
 You could easily spend a week or two holidaying here, or combine it with some other cool places in the region.